TiffanyClark225/Billy-Butcher-Chatbot/README.md

 - Dialogue.txt = Lines of dialogue from Billy Butcher to use for intense.json file and testing
 - User Input.txt = Questions created to help test the chatbot and evaluate its responses
 - Response.txt = Potential responses (Butcher's dialogue) to help test and evaluate the chatbot's responses
-- baseline.py = Markov Chain-based chatbot code for our baseline model
+- Markov-Chain.py = Markov Chain-based chatbot code for our baseline model
 - intense.json = intents file to train the tensorflow chatbot with tags, inputs, and potential responses
 - main.py = file that runs the tensorflow chatbot
+- naive-bayes.py = Naive-Bayes based baseline model
 - requirements = list of requirements to run our code (installs and imports)
-- testing.py = file made that automatted runs and asks the tensorflow chatbot questions to test and evaluate how it does
+- NN_testing.py = file made that automatted runs and asks the tensorflow chatbot questions to test and evaluate how it does
-- training.py = file that trains the tensorflow chatbot based on the intense.json file
+- NN_training.py = file that trains the tensorflow chatbot based on the intense.json file

 # How to Run the Code
-1. Enter on terminal: pip install -r requirements.txt
-2. Change the file path on baseline.py to match yours (comment lets you know where)
+1. Go through Automated_Parsing Jupyter Notebook and run all the cells (This creates dialogue.txt for training)
+2. To try our Naive-Bayes Model type on terminal: python naive-bayes.py
-3. To try baseline model type on terminal: python baseline.py
+3. To try our Markov-Chains Model type on terminal: python Markov-Chains.py
-4. To train our final model type on terminal: python training.py
+4. To train our final model type on terminal: python NN_training.py
-5. To test final model type on terminal: python testing.py
+5. To test final model type on terminal: python NN_testing.py
 6. To try our final model type on terminal: python main.py